Having just visited Paris for the first time, I think spending 4 days in Paris is the ideal amount of time for a great visit!

 Top Tips for Visiting Montmartre

 - Be prepared for hills!
 Montmartre is built on a hill (it’s the highest point in Paris) and the streets go up up up!
 Wear comfortable walking shoes and clothing.
-I was justifiably proud of both my steps and stair number at the end of our day in Montmartre!
+I was justifiably proud of both my steps and stair numbers at the end of our day in Montmartre!

 - Go early.
 I mean it.
 Start with breakfast so you can enjoy Montmartre without the crowds.
 We ate at Cafe des Deux Moulins (as seen in the movie Amelie) while sitting at a sidewalk table.
 It felt so French!
 It’s the perfect start to a 4 night stay in Paris.